User Priscilla Stadler (

 - Can I get some more detailed description of exactly what is happening in these group sessions?
 From "having multiple people (6 - 8) try to post on our commons sites", I assume it's something like: multiple members go to Dashboard > Posts > New on their own machines, and they all attempt to publish new posts at approximately the same time.
 Is this correct?
 Or perhaps there is commenting or some other content involved?

 - Can I get information about when the problems have happened?
 If I had a specific timeframe - like, the hour during which a group workshop occurred - I would be able to check the logs for hints about what might be happening.

-#5 Updated by Marilyn Weber almost 3 years ago
+#5 Updated by Marilyn Weber about 3 years ago

 Thanks for the questions.
 It’s been a few weeks since we tried to do this (though it happened repeatedly since last fall) and while I know that we were unable to upload our posts, I do not remember the specific answer to the first question, sorry.
 If you want me to try to replicate it, I can do that.

 Your developer is correct, we are a group of people, all trying to post within a limited time period (part of a faculty seminar activity).

 The last time this happened was on the afternoon of June 9 2016 , probably sometime between 4:30 and 5:30 on : http://techselfsociety.commons.gc.cuny.edu/ .
 It also happened repeatedly on http://dbd2015.commons.gc.cuny.edu/ throughout this year.
 I’d have to dig deeper to get the dates, let me know if you would like me to do that.